 Everyone heading to the beach knows they always need to wear sunscreen to keep their skin healthy and protected from the sun's damaging rays.
 Do yourself a favor and check the labels on your sunscreen.
 Odds are, you've been using chemical sunscreen.
 Chemical sunscreen is far more widely available than mineral sunscreens, so typically, that's the type that consumers buy.

-But are you aware of the disastrous consequences this could have for the ocean?
-Over 14,000 tons of sunscreen ends up in the water each year after washing off of swimmers, divers, and snorkelers.
-This has been directly linked to hurting marine animals and the death of coral reefs.
+But are you aware of the disastrous consequences this could have for the world's ocean?
+More than 14,000 tons of chemical sunscreen end up in the ocean each year after washing off of swimmers, divers, and snorkelers.
+This has been directly linked to harming marine life and significantly contributes to the death of coral reefs.

 Making the the switch to biodegradable sunscreen is more important than ever before.

 The truth is, coral reefs around the world are in the worst condition they have ever been.
 Not only are coral reefs beautiful to witness in person, but they are also one of the most diverse and valuable ecosystems in the world, giving shelter to thousands of marine animal species.
 However, 50% of the world’s reefs have already died in the last 30 years and it is estimated that up to 90% could die within the next century.
 This decline in reef population and health is due to a number of factors, from rising ocean temperatures to human pollution.
 Most of the reasons for coral reef decline are due to human activity in one way or another.
 Some factors might be out of our individual control, but there are still ways you can make a meaningful difference.

 Craig Downs of the Haereticus Environmental Laboratory conducted a study that found that the sunscreens divers, snorkelers, and beach-goers wear when entering the ocean near a reef are dangerous to the coral.
 He found that the ingredient oxybenzone, which is what soaks into the skin to block UVA and UVB rays, both bleaches and kills the polyps.